 - T9 -Heat-treated with solution, artificially aged, and cold-worked.
 Applicable to products that are cold worked for enhanced strength.

-- T10 – After an elevated temperature shaping process, the extrusion is cooled, cold-worked, and artificially aged.
+- T10 – After an elevated temperature shaping process, the aluminum extrusion is cooled, cold-worked, and artificially aged.

-Wire, Rod, and Bar Standards
+Aluminum Wire, Rod, and Bar Standards

 For a comprehensive table and data on specifications for our aluminum extruded wire, rods, and bars, please utilize this resource.
 Included are details of mechanical property limits, dimensional tolerances, closed shape dimensions, open-space dimensions, diameter across flats, thickness or width, length, straightness, twist, flatness, surface roughness, contours, corner and filet radii, and angularity.

-Tube & Pipe
+Aluminum Tube & Pipe

-For comprehensive information about the specifications of our aluminum alloy tubes and pipes, please utilize this resource.
-Included are details about mechanical property limits in relation to alloy and temper; diameter width and depth as it pertains to different shapes (square, rectangular, hexagonal, and octagonal); wall thickness for both round and non-round shapes; length; twist in relation to temper; straightness in relation to temper; flatness; squareness of cut ends; angularity; surface roughness; and dents.
+For comprehensive information about the specifications of our extruded aluminum tubes and pipes, please utilize this resource.
+Included are details about mechanical property limits in relation to aluminum alloy and temper; diameter width and depth as it pertains to different shapes (square, rectangular, hexagonal, and octagonal); wall thickness for both round and non-round shapes; length; twist in relation to temper; straightness in relation to temper; flatness; squareness of cut ends; angularity; surface roughness; and dents.

-Wrought Alloy Tables
+Wrought Aluminum Alloy Tables

 This resource covers the chemical composition of wrought unalloyed aluminum and wrought aluminum alloys that are registered with the Aluminum Association.
-Included are breakdowns of specific alloy numbers and their composition of silicon, copper, manganese, magnesium, chromium, nickel, zinc, and titanium.
+Included are breakdowns of specific aluminum alloy numbers and their composition of silicon, copper, manganese, magnesium, chromium, nickel, zinc, and titanium.

-Comparative Characteristics Table
+Comparative Aluminum Characteristics Table

-This resource contains information and specific alloys and corresponding tempers.
-Included are comparative grades of corrosion resistance, cold workability, machinability, brazeability, weldability (gas, arc, and resistance to spot and seam), and common applications of said alloys.
+This resource contains information and specific aluminum alloys and corresponding tempers.
+Included are comparative grades of corrosion resistance, cold workability, machinability, brazeability, weldability (gas, arc, and resistance to spot and seam), and common applications of said aluminum alloys.

 Comprehensive Aluminum Extrusion Services from Tri-State Aluminum

 If you are in the market for a full-service aluminum extrusion company, we can help.
-Not only can Tri-State Aluminum handle all the extrusion steps, but we can also cut, fabricate, finish, pack, and ship all the finished products.
+Not only can Tri-State Aluminum handle all the aluminum extrusion steps, but we can also cut, fabricate, finish, pack, and ship all the finished aluminum products.